 What happens if my appraisal comes in low?

 A question that comes up a lot when writing an offer on a house is “What happens if my appraisal comes in lower than the purchase price?”
 This has been a common issue with multiple offer situations.
 Before getting into a mutual contract the appraisal is something that both the buyers and sellers consider.
-In the Snohomish County area, inventory is at a three-year low which means there are fewer houses than there are buyers.
-This is making it extremely common to have bidding wars on houses.
-When a bidding war happens you have to consider if the amount you are offering is going to worth it in the appraiser’s eyes.
+When a bidding war happens you have to consider if the amount you are offering is going to be worth it in the appraiser’s eyes.

 Thinking of selling your house?
 Get a FREE home valuation here!

 *This information is not guaranteed and is written from our experiences*